 Associate Professor at the University of Antwerp in Belgium: 2006 – present

 Kurt Vanhoutte is Professor of Performance Studies and Visual Arts Criticism at the University of Antwerp, where he helped to establish and currently co-coordinates a Master program in Film and Theatre Studies.
-Courses include Visual Criticism 1 (Master); Visual Criticism 2 (Master); Theatre and Intermedia (Master); The Culture of Modernity (Bachelor) and Theatre Studies: the Basics (Bachelor).
+Courses include Visual Criticism 1 (Master); Modernity and Criticism (Master); Theatre and Intermedia (Master); The Culture of Modernity (Bachelor) and Theatre Studies: the Basics (Bachelor).

 Vanhoutte is participating in A Million Pictures: Magic Lantern Slide Heritage as Artefacts in the Common European History of Learning (funded by the Joint Programming Initiative in Cultural Heritage), an international project in collaboration with the universities of Utrecht (central coördination), Exeter, Girona and Salamanca.
 Vanhoutte supervises the Antwerp research team focussing on the performative context of scientific lantern shows in popular venues.
 The goal is to deepen the understanding of the cultural value of lantern shows in relation to changing ideas of theatricality, the adaptation of the lantern and its users to suit a certain venue, occasion and audience, and the complex struggle between didactic and aesthetic particularities.
 Together with a team of artists theatre and film makers, the researchers will also produce examples of how to creatively re-use the thousands of nineteenth century images once more.